 A rally to end gun violence over the weekend in Champaign also served as a tribute to a local gun violence victim.
-Michael DeArmond as among those leading a march of 35 people on the city’s north side Saturday, on what would have been his daughter, Desirie DeArmond Austin’s 25th birthday.
-The 35 participating wore T-shirts carrying Desirie’s photo, as well as the names of 17 others who lost their lives due to gun violence in recent years.
-The group marched from Champaign's Hazel Park to Martin Luther King Park in Urbana.
+Michael DeArmond was among those leading a march of 35 people on the city’s north side Saturday, on what would have been his daughter Desirie DeArmond Austin’s 25th birthday.

 Community and law enforcement leaders in Champaign-Urbana hope they’ve successfully appealed to 11 more young people to turn their lives around.
 The CU Fresh Start Program held its second quarterly "Call-In" Thursday night, with hopes of deterring gun violence.
 The panel of those with a history of gun-related behaviors came face to face with family members of gun violence victims, like community leader Seon Willams.
 "When you act in an inhumane way, the suffering is just beginning," he said.

 Community leaders in Champaign-Urbana have been working on the CU Fresh Start approach to gun violence for nearly a year.
 Thursday marked the program's 'Call-In', giving offenders with a background tied to gun crime a chance to connect to community resources and reform their lives.
 "We recognize that we can't arrest our way out of this problem," says Urbana Police Chief Pat Connolly.

 Three law enforcement officers have been killed and three others wounded in Baton Rouge, Louisiana.
 Police say the suspect was shot and killed at the scene, but it's unclear whether he acted alone.
 A law enforcement official familiar with the investigation identified him as Gavin Long.